Nikk-0x11/typescript_rev/README.md

 - boolean
   - true, false (just these two, no "truthy" or "falsy" values)

+- object
+  - {age: 30} (Any JavaScript object, more specific types (type of object) are possible)

+- array
+  - [1, 2, 3] (Any JavaScript array, type can be flexible or strict (regarding the element types))

+- tuple
+  - [1, 2] (An array but a fixed length array)

+- enum
+  - enum {NEW, OLD} (Added by typescript: automatically enumerated global constant identifiers)

+- any
+  - * (Any kind of value, no specific type assignment)
 ```

 > The key difference between JS and TS is that JavaScript uses "dynamic types" (resolved at runtime), TypeScript uses "static types" (set during development)